 - 1. I have read and understood the school's Safeguarding and Child Protection Policy, including the appendices. - 2.
-I have read and understood Part one of the DfE guidance 'Keeping children safe in education', (DfE 2021). - 3.
-I have read and understood Part 5 of the DfE guidance 'Keeping children safe in education' (DfE 2021) - 4.
-I have read and understood the school Staff Code of Conduct. - 5.
-I have read and understood the Social Media and IT Policy. - 6.
-I have completed the school's safeguarding training, including Prevent training. - 7.
-I understand that supplementary safeguarding guidance is available at www.gov.uk - 8.
-I agree to adhere to the protocols set out in the school's Safeguarding and Child Protection Policy, the Staff Code of Conduct and the DfE guidance 'Keeping Children Safe in Education', (DfE 2021).
+I have read and understood the DfE guidance 'Keeping children safe in education', (DfE 2024). - 3.
+I have read and understood the school Staff Code of Conduct. - 4.
+I have read and understood the Social Media and IT Policy. - 5.
+I have completed the school's safeguarding training, including Prevent training. - 6.
+I will adhere to the school's online safety and Acceptable Usage Policy. - 7.
+I will adhere to the school's confidentiality policy. - 8.
+I understand that supplementary safeguarding guidance is available at www.gov.uk. - 9.
+I agree to adhere to the protocols set out in the school's Safeguarding and Child Protection Policy, the Staff Code of Conduct and the DfE guidance 'Keeping Children Safe in Education', (DfE 2024). - 10.
+I understand the requirement expected of me in terms of safer recruitment.